-- Processing aids must be approved on the National List (see section 205.605).
+- Defoamers are considered processing aids in the production of organic maple syrup.
+Processing aids must be approved on the National List (see section 205.605).
 Processing aids must be produced without the use of genetically modified organisms, irradiation and sewage sludge.
 In products labeled as 100% organic, processing aids that are agricultural must be organically produced.
 Accepted defoamers include certified organic vegetables oils.
 Contact the office if you have questions as to whether a defoamer would be allowed for organic production.
 Please note that overuse of organic vegetable oils can impart off flavors in syrup.
 Caution: Food allergies are on the rise.
 Soy oil, peanut oil and dairy products are known allergens.
 If an allergen containing defoamer is used, VOF recommends providing information about it on your label.
 In addition, many bulk maple syrup buyers have specific requirements for approved defoamers.
-When purchasing defoamer from an equipment supplier, the equipment supplier must be able to provide an organic handling certificate if the defoamer has been repackaged by the equipment supplier. - Stainless steel, food grade plastic and epoxy-lined drums are allowed (provided interior coating is not chipping or cracking - producer must have protocol to check for this). - Food grade diatomaceous earth added to syrup before filtering.
+When purchasing defoamer from an equipment supplier, the equipment supplier must be able to provide an organic handling certificate if the defoamer has been repackaged by the equipment supplier. - Stainless steel, food grade plastic and epoxy-lined drums are allowed (provided interior coating is not chipping or cracking producer must have protocol to check for this).

+- Food grade diatomaceous earth added to syrup before filtering.
 If DE is used as a filtering agent, the product cannot be labeled as 100% organic.
 (Please see section IV Labeling) Food grade paper and sand, felt, or synthetic filters may be used. - All new equipment must have lead- free solder to prevent lead contamination.
 The intention of all producers should be to move away from equipment (especially pans where the sap is boiled) that contains any lead.
-Producers that have equipment with lead solder must submit annual lead tests.
+Producers that have equipment with lead solder must submit annual lead tests. - Storage containers and boiling equipment shall be made of food grade materials.